-(q) "Government National Mortgage Association (GNMA or "Ginnie Mae")" mean one of the large Federal Agencies.
+(q) "Government National Mortgage Association (GNMA or Mae")" of "Ginnie mean one the large Federal Agencies.
 Government-owned Federal Agency that acquires, packages, and resells mortgages and mortgage purchase commitments in the form of mortgage-backed securities.
 Largest issuer of mortgage passthrough securities.
 GNMA debt is guaranteed by the full faith and credit of the U.S. government (one of the few agencies that is actually full faith and credit of the U.S.).